maureencarey/paradigm/README.md

     # # get data
     sbatch ./run_these/pipeline_slurm_step1.slurm
     module load anaconda/5.2.0-py3.6
+    # # would like to run Memote here on iPfal18
     python 3 ./run_these/update_universal_reaction_set.py
+    # # would like to run Memote again on iPfal18
     # # make all models
     bash ./run_these/pipeline_auto_slurm_for_step2.sh
     # # TO DO: fix LmajorSD third line, remove ‘.1’, otherwise the script will fail